About the Eating Disorders Program

 Established in 1988, the Children's Hospital Colorado Eating Disorders Program is the Rocky Mountain region's most comprehensive center for evaluation and treatment of eating disorders in children, adolescents and young adults through age 18.
 Our unique location within a children's hospital allows us to address the full spectrum of symptoms that are associated with anorexia nervosa, bulimia nervosa and other eating disorders that can affect growth and development.

-Our Eating Disorders Program has over 25 years of experience in helping kids with a wide range of eating disorders.
+Our Eating Disorders Program has more than 35 years of experience in helping kids with a wide range of eating disorders.
 Our staff members are all specialized in pediatric medical and psychiatric care.
 We serve children and families from across the United States with our unique approach to parent-supported nutrition, and we emphasize the role of family in treatment and recovery.

 Our primary goal is to provide children and families with the skills they need to recover from a disorder like anorexia nervosa or bulimia nervosa.
 Our approach to treatment gives families the support and education they need to manage an eating disorder and work toward recovery, while minimizing time out of school and away from home.
 Learn more about our treatment philosophy for eating disorders.

 Located on the Anschutz Medical Campus in Aurora, the Eating Disorders Program provides services for more than 250 families a year, with a treatment plan tailored to meet each family's specific needs.
 The program is nationally recognized, with nearly half of our patients and families traveling from outside of Colorado for care.